freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 Follow these guidelines to ensure our translations are as accurate as possible:

-- Do not translate the content within `<code>` tags.
+- Don't translate the content within `<code>` tags.
 These tags indicate text that is found in code and should be left in English.
-- Do not add additional content.
+- Don't add additional content.
 If you feel a challenge requires changes in the text content or additional information, you should propose the changes through a GitHub issue or a pull request that modifies the English file.
-- Do not change the order of content.
+- Don't change the order of content.

 If you have any questions, feel free to reach out to us in our [Discord](https://discord.gg/PRyKn3Vbay) and we will be happy to assist you.